nepttune/extra-menu/README.md

 - `Menu` and `Menu2` are non clickable items.
 Can be used as headers or for multiple menu sections.
 - `order` and `settings` are representation of menu items with following options.
   - `dest` - Link destination.
-Can be array, to create expandable sub-menu.
+Can be array to create expandable sub-menu.
+  - `noPermissions` - By default, each entry is checked against authorizator if user can view it.
+This option disables this check.
+(OPTIONAL)
   - `icon` - Displayed FA icon.
   - `name` - Displayed name.
   - `class` - HTML class added to the link element.
 When `dest` is an array, class is added to every link.
 (OPTIONAL)